|Our Favorites||Crowdfunding||Unique Ideas||Golf Tournaments||Online Fundraising|

 Nonprofit fundraising campaigns may have great fundraising success with Color Run Fundraisers.
 Splashes of vivacious hues of color powders being thrown throughout a walkathon or Fun Run is just one of the magical ingredients that make a color run fundraiser successful.
 The paint is safe for all ages, and everyone will remember the day.
 Add an after party to bring the community together and offer event sponsors an opportunity to showcase their products and offer samples.

 Plan your bike-a-thon fundraising event with specialized crowdfunding software.
 Participants can send out an email donation request which includes a link to the online pledge page, making it very easy for potential donors to contribute.
 Nonprofit organizations may add a link to the donation page of their organization’s website, and encourage participants to post links on social media platforms.
 Encourage healthy competition in fundraising for nonprofits while motivating participants to do more crowdfunding by providing incentives and prizes for the best performers.
-For example, partner with a local bike shop to see if they would donate a brand new bike for the participant who collects the most pledges.
+For example, partner with a local bike shop to see if they would donate a brand new bike for the participant who collects the most donations.

 Service to the community, while raising money for your nonprofit, makes this a special fundraising opportunity.
 Organize groups committed to a service area: nursing home care, park or beach clean-up, help for elderly home owners or feeding the hungry.
 For the weeks leading up to the serve-a-thon fundraiser, participants solicit donations for their efforts in support of our cause.
 Top fundraisers and groups are recognized and rewarded with prizes.
 Serve-a-thon fundraising events are a perfect method to help the particular community you serve and raise awareness of your mission.